abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex2.md

 1. In the search bar of the Resource Providers page, search for **Hybrid (2)**, select **Microsoft.HybridCloud (3)**, then click on **Register (4).**

+    >**Note:** You can verify all Resource Providers here to ensure they are registered successfully.

     ![](./media/Ex2-2.png)

 1. Similarly, on the Resource Providers page, search for **Hybrid**, select **Microsoft.HybridContainerService**, then click on **Register.**

+    >**Note:** You can verify all Resource Providers here to ensure they are registered successfully.

     ![](./media/Ex2-14.png)